 Performance is historical and past performance is no guarantee of future results.
 Limitations on NAV: Our NAV per share does not represent the amount of our assets less our liabilities in accordance with GAAP.
 We do not represent or guarantee a stockholder would be able to realize the NAV per share for the class of shares a stockholder owns if the stockholder attempts to sell his or her shares.
 For more information on how our NAV is calculated and its limitations, please see our Prospectus.

-*The distributions and income that we pay are uncertain and not guaranteed.
+* The distributions and income that we pay are uncertain and not guaranteed.
 The timing and amount of distributions is determined by our board of directors.
-We may pay distributions from sources other than income including, but not limited to the proceeds of our offering, borrowings, or the sale of properties or other investments.
+We may pay distributions from sources other than cash flow from operations, including but not limited to, the proceeds of this offering, borrowings or the sale of properties or other investments.
+For the three months ended 3/31/19, 43% of distributions were funded from cash flows from operations and 57% were funded from borrowings and/or offering proceeds.
+From inception through 12/31/15, our expenses were supported by expense support payments from our advisor, which are subject to repayment in future periods and will reduce cash flows during those periods.
+If our advisor had not made the expense support payments, a greater proportion of the distributions would have been funded from offering proceeds or borrowings.
 Distributions paid from sources other than cash flow from operations may not be sustainable.
-Through 12/31/15, our expenses were supported by expense support payments from our advisor, which are subject to repayment in future periods and will reduce cash flows during those periods.
-If our advisor had not made the expense support payments, a greater proportion of the distributions would have been funded from offering proceeds or borrowings.
-For the year ended 12/31/16, we paid distributions of $4.5 million, of which $2.6 million, or 58% of total distributions, was paid from cash flow from operations and $1.9 million, or 42% of total distributions, was paid through the issuance of shares pursuant to our distribution reinvestment plan.

 The Company's board of directors has authorized a daily distribution based on 365 days in the calendar year.
 The monthly distribution amount represents the sum of all daily distributions for the particular month.
 The daily distribution amount for each class of outstanding common stock will be calculated by beginning with the single rate declared by the board, and then adjusting that rate by use of the record-share method to account for the impact of any class-specific expenses.
 As a result, from day to day, the per share daily distribution rate for each outstanding class of common stock may be higher or lower based on the class specific expenses on that day.
 During the distribution period, the distributions will be payable to stockholders of record as of the close of business on each day of the period and the distributions will be paid monthly in arrears.